 Functional leg length discrepancy refers to a difference in leg length when a person is standing or walking, but the actual length of the bones is equal.
 This is typically due to a structural malalignment of the body, such as scoliosis or muscular imbalances, resulting in a tilted hip position.
 This may be correctable or reducible if the underlying cause of structural malalignment is addressed appropriately.

 This condition is most complex when there is a combination of structural and functional leg length discrepancy.
 Therefore it is crucial that your podiatrist determines the type through a thorough assessment.

 Most mild cases of leg length discrepancy are asymptomatic as the body is able to compensate for the difference, which are signs that are typically noticeable.

 Symptoms of leg length discrepancy include foot pain, ankle pain, knee pain, hip pain, and most commonly back pain.
 Most symptoms are related to the musculoskeletal condition that the leg length difference has caused.

-Treatment for leg length discrepancy usually involves the use of devices to help reduce the length differences.
+Management for leg length discrepancy usually involves using devices to help reduce the length differences.
 It is also essential that the individual undergo a stretching and strengthening program to reduce the compensation and adaptation he/she developed over time.